Desbordante/desbordante-core/README.md

 - Git Large File Storage, version 3.0.2+

 ### Building the project
-#### Building the Python module using pip (this is what you probably want if you are not a developer)
+#### Building the Python module using pip
-**NOTE**: this step is mandatory for setting up the Command Line Interface for Desbordante.

-Firstly, navigate to a directory of choice.
-Then, clone the repository, change the current directory to the project directory and run the following commands:
+Clone the repository, change the current directory to the project directory and run the following commands:

 ```bash
 ./build.sh
 python3 -m venv venv